The Clay Therapy Guide

 There you are!
 Hi!

-You got your hands covered with mud.
+You've got your hands covered in mud.
 Is that clay dust on your jeans?
-And yes, the phone's buzzing like crazy somewhere across the room but this time, it's someone else's problem!
+And yes, the phone's buzzing like crazy somewhere across the room — but this time, it's someone else's problem.

 Wait, what happened?

-Well, this is what flat out happy feels like.
-It’s hiding there somewhere in this ball of soft, cold clay.
+This is what flat out happy feels like.
+It's been hiding in that ball of soft, cold clay all along.

-And we're here to tell you that it's been waiting for you to discover the whole time… Let’s go!
+And we're here to tell you it's been waiting for you to discover it the whole time.
+Let's go.

 What the Clay Therapy Guide is all about:

-Cortisol lowers within 45 minutes, flow state moves in, and three hours vanish like magic.
-The science of why clay hijacks your nervous system.
-And why that’s a good thing.
+• Cortisol lowers within 45 minutes, flow state moves in, and three hours vanish like magic.
+The science of why clay hijacks your nervous system — and why that's a very good thing.

-Spoiler: It's not a tray.
+• Spoiler: it's not a tray.
 How to start simple and why the process beats the product every time.
-Get our three simple steps!
+Plus our three simple steps.

 What's actually happening in your brain and your body

-Here's the thing about cortisol (your body's stress hormone), the chemical responsible for that 3 am ceiling-staring anxiety spiral: it doesn't respond well to pep talks or breathing exercises or telling yourself to just calm down already.
+Here's the thing about cortisol — your body's stress hormone, the chemical responsible for that 3am ceiling-staring anxiety spiral: it doesn't respond well to pep talks, breathing exercises, or telling yourself to just calm down already.
 We've been there.

 Why Handwork Hits Differently